 - Where planting shade trees is not practical, vines and shrubs are almost as effective if planted on the south and west sides of the home.

 - During winter, the deciduous trees will lose their leaves and no longer block the sun’s rays, but will permit warmth to be absorbed into the home, lessening strain on your heating system.

 - Plant shrubs directly adjacent to your outdoor air conditioning unit.
 A Department of Energy study from 1995 found that shielding the cooling unit itself increased its overall efficiency by as much as 10-15 percent, simply because it was shielded from the most direct rays of summer sunshine.

 At Ernst Heating and Cooling, our main office may be located in Hamel, but we have been serving a much broader area of southwest Illinois for over 50 years, including Highland, Glen Carbon, Edwardsville, Troy, Staunton and Collinsville.
 Stop by our office to discuss any home comfort issues you may have, or contact us through our website.

 Our goal is to help educate our customers in Hamel, Alton, Glen Carbon, Highland, Greenville, and Troy, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about landscaping and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about landscaping and other HVAC topics, visit our blog.

 Image courtesy of Shutterstock